MattGaarder/moovie-project/matt-notes/notes.md

 26. Change JS so that click events trigger on icons and not buttons/seen list elements.
 DONE

-27. Make Posters not disappear when scrolling through
+27. Make Posters not disappear when scrolling through.
+DONE

+28. Make page responsive with smaller screens